Skip to main content

 Highly digestible, low residue diets (like KatKin) are commonly recommended for Inflammatory Bowel Disease (IBD) and other chronic digestive disorders in cats.
 Our recipes can promote healthy digestion in the following ways:

-Novel protein – Oink is a great option for cats who have been sensitive to a range of proteins.
+• Novel protein – Oink could be a good option for cats who have been sensitive to a range of proteins, depending on their diet history.
 This recipe contains only pork protein, which is often considered a novel (new) protein for many cats.

 This recipes are made with fresh, 100% human-quality meat with no fillers, grains, sugars, food additives, or emulsifiers, making KatKin a clean choice for sensitive digestive systems.